More Than Just the Gateway to Everest, Kathmandu is It’s Own Adventure

 Despite its location right in the heart of the city, the hotel has a gorgeous pool and garden area that make it seem miles away from the traffic and smog.

 The Yak & Yeti also has a top-notch water purification system that renders its water supply non-life-threatening.
-Which is all you can really ask for.
+Which is all you can really ask for around here.

-In fact, the only Kathmandu fact of life the Yak & Yeti is not immune to are the daily, unrelenting power outages.
+Unfortunately, there’s one daily Kathmandu fact of life the Yak & Yeti is not immune to – the frequent, unrelenting power outages.
 Luckily, their generator system is pretty effective.
 When the power does go out (which happens multiple times a day) it comes back on quickly.

 Day 1 – A Mount Everest Scenic Flight